 Introducing new safety policies and procedures can make customers feel more confident about dining with you.
 Consider developing the following protocols.

 Inform your customers about these new protocols on your restaurant’s website, on menus, and on signs around your restaurant and patio.
-Telling customers about the safety measures you’re taking will ease apprehensions they may have about going to a restaurant during a pandemic.
+Telling customers about the safety measures you’re taking will ease apprehensions they may have about going dining out.

-Training staff members on the new safety measures is crucial, because they’ll be the ones to carry them out and ensure their success.
+Training staff members on your new safety measures is crucial, because they’ll be the ones to carry them out and ensure their success.

 Some restaurants have developed new training programs for staff either coming back from furlough or those that are newly hired.
 These programs should include how to:

 - Clock in and out of the POS properly, so you always have a record of when and where staff worked (in case required for contact tracing).